TL 873 275

 Prior to starting work, the area is surveyed for potential bat roots and other protected species’ habitat.
 This includes birds in the nesting season.
 If any are found, that section of the work is protected by a buffer zone and resumed at a later date.

 Deer populations have been increasing over the years, and although they do not like to eat lime or sweet chestnut much, which are predominant at Chalkney Wood, they do selectively graze other species, tipping the balance away from diversity.
-Even moderate browsing is beginning to have an impact at Chalkney, so coppice plots will be protected with temporary fencing to ensure regeneration of vulnerable species and improve diversity.
+Even moderate browsing is beginning to have an impact at Chalkney, so a monitoring exclosure plot will be installed this winter to visualise the extent of impact.